arevindh/pihole-speedtest/README.md

 ### Update

-The above, but also updates Pi-hole.
+The above, but also runs Pi-hole's update.
 This is `(Re)install Latest` in the web interface.

 ```bash
 curl -sSLN https://github.com/arevindh/pihole-speedtest/raw/master/mod.sh | sudo bash -s up